pingcap/tidiff/README.md

    `tidiff --mysql.db demo --tidb.db demo 'create table tt10000 (a bigint(20) not null auto_increment primary key, b varchar(20) not null, c bigint(20))'`

-- Insert 10,000 rows of data into the demo.tt10000 table using Golang template syntax
+- Insert 10,000 rows of data into the `demo.tt10000` table using Golang template syntax

    `tidiff '! {{$count:=count 10000}} insert into demo.tt10000 values {{range $index := $count}} (NULL, "{{varchar 20}}", "{{int 100000 100000000}}"){{if head $index $count}},{{end}}{{end}}'`

-- Check the number of rows in the demo.tt10000 table and get the sum for column c
+- Check the number of rows in the `demo.tt10000` table and get the sum for column `c`

    `tidiff 'select count(*) as count, sum(c) from demo.tt10000'`

-- Select 5 random rows from the demo.tt10000 table
+- Select 5 random rows from the `demo.tt10000` table

    `tidiff 'select * from demo.tt10000 order by rand() limit 5'`

 - Here is the screenshot of the operation above.
-The result differences are displayed in diff format.
+The result differences are displayed in `diff` format.

   ![](media/tidiff-guide-demo1.png)

-    You can use the command line mode as downstream pipeline, e.g: `randgen | xargs tididff`.
-The SQL statement should be quote with "` instead of `".
+    You can use the command line mode as downstream pipeline, for example `randgen | xargs tididff`.
+The SQL statement should be quote with ` instead of `.

 ## Interactive Mode

-tidiff provides an interactive mode which records SQL statements execution history so as to run a SQL statement repeatedly.
+`tidiff` provides an interactive mode which records SQL statements execution history so as to run a SQL statement repeatedly.

-- To enable the interactive mode, enter `tidiff --mysql.db test --tidb.db test` without a SQL statement.
+- To enable the interactive mode, enter the `tidiff --mysql.db test --tidb.db test` without a SQL statement.

-- If the interactive mode includes `--log.diff` parameters like tidiff `--log.diff /path/to/diff.log`, then all the results will be saved into the log file.
+- If the interactive mode includes `--log.diff` parameters like `tidiff --log.diff /path/to/diff.log`, then all the results will be saved into the log file.
 The difference will also be highlighted when you view the results using the `cat` command.

 - If a SQL statement that includes some Golang template fails, the error part will be highlighted with `/* error message */` at the end of the statement.